Editor’s note: This story was previously published in September 2019. It has since been updated and republished.

 The following seven renewable energy stocks to buy will benefit from the publicity generated at the 2020 Olympic Games.

-However, that’s nearly two years from now.
+However, that’s a year from now.
 Here’s why each of them makes very compelling investments today:

 NextEra Energy (NEE)